 - Your family size

 - Your ability to keep up with your mortgage

 Let’s take a look at how housing prices have trended recently.
-According to CoreLogic, a property research firm, overall home prices saw a 6.3 percent increase from May 2014 to May 2015.
-From April 2015 to May 2015, home prices increased by 1.7 percent.
+According to CoreLogic, a property research firm, overall home prices saw a 6.3% increase from May 2014 to May 2015.
+From April 2015 to May 2015, home prices increased by 1.7%.
 Furthermore, May 2015 marked the 39th consecutive month home prices have increased.
 That means this trend began in 2012.

 Trends Can’t Be Relied Upon

-However, trends are trends for a reason.
-They’re not guaranteed.
+Trends are trends for a reason; they’re not guaranteed.
 Many people still remember the housing crash that took place in 2007, when, according to Federal Reserve statistics, homes in the U.S. lost $6.3 trillion in value during early 2006 to late 2010.